Mason Rudolph (American football): 2020 season

 Rudolph was named second-string quarterback on the depth chart going into the 2020 season behind Ben Roethlisberger, beating out Joshua Dobbs for the backup role.

 During a Week 9 24–19 road victory over the Dallas Cowboys, Rudolph came into the game in the second quarter after Roethlisberger suffered an ankle injury.
-Rudolph completed two of three passes for three yards before Roethlisberger came back in the second half.
-Rudolph also made appearances in relief of Roethlisberger in the fourth quarter of blowout wins against the Browns, Bengals, and Jacksonville Jaguars.
+Rudolph completed two of three passes for three yards before Roethlisberger returned in the second half.
+Rudolph also made appearances in relief of Roethlisberger during the fourth quarter of blowout victories over the Browns, Bengals, and Jacksonville Jaguars.

 On December 29, 2020, with the Steelers already locking up the AFC North with a 12–3 record, head coach Mike Tomlin announced that Rudolph would start the regular season finale on the road against the Browns in order to rest Roethlisberger in preparation for the playoffs.
 In that game, Rudolph completed 22-of-39 passes for 315 yards, two touchdowns, and an interception.
 With the Steelers down 24–22, Rudolph attempted to tie the score by throwing a two-point conversion to rookie wide receiver Chase Claypool.
 However, the pass was incomplete, which set up the Browns to run out the clock, ending the game without either team having another scoring play.

 Rudolph finished the 2020 season with 324 passing yards, two touchdowns, and an interception in five games and one start.

 2021 season

 Rudolph signed a one-year contract extension with the Steelers on April 29, 2021.

-During Week 10 against the Detroit Lions, Rudolph got his first start of the season when Ben Roethlisberger was ruled out with COVID-19.
-Rudolph threw for 242 yards, a touchdown, and an interception in the 16–16 tie, the first of Rudolph's professional career.
+During Week 10 against the Detroit Lions, Rudolph got his first start of the season after Ben Roethlisberger was ruled out with COVID-19.
+Rudolph finished the 16–16 tie with 242 passing yards, a touchdown, and an interception.
+During a Week 16 36–10 road loss to the Kansas City Chiefs, he relieved Roethlisberger in the fourth quarter and threw for 35 yards.

+Rudolph finished the 2021 season with 277 passing yards, a touchdown, and an interception in two games and one start.

 2022 season

-Following the 2021 season, the Steelers staff showed confidence in Rudolph.
-General manager Kevin Colbert stated in the off-season that the team would "build around" Rudolph.
+Following the 2021 season, Ben Roethlisberger retired and the Steelers staff showed confidence in Rudolph.
+During the offseason, general manager Kevin Colbert stated that the team would "build around" Rudolph.

 On September 5, 2022, the official Steelers depth chart was released showing Rudolph being listed at second-string quarterback behind Mitchell Trubisky and ahead of rookie Kenny Pickett.
-The following day, Rudolph was demoted to third-string quarterback with head coach Mike Tomlin citing a "clerical error" in the original depth chart.
+The next day, Rudolph was demoted to third-string quarterback with head coach Mike Tomlin citing a "clerical error" in the original depth chart.
 Throughout the regular season, Rudolph was relegated to third-string duties and did not receive a single snap.